ashishmathew0297/ashishmathew0297.github.io/_posts/2024-06-30-deep-learning-self-study-1.md

 ## Neural Networks

 The basic idea of deep learning is the training of **Neural Networks**.
 The best way to understand what a neural network is, is to through a real-life example.
 Suppose we have a housing price prediction model where the data at hand consists of the square-foot size of the houses and their prices.
+Using basic machine learning, the logical next step to take here would be

 ## Supervised Learning with Neural Networks